.

 a Petiteknit pattern

-Venessa’s Poppy Tee yoke
+Venessa’s Poppy Tee all set to go!

 Stranded Colourwork – a steeked garment